Tuning Guide

 impute:

 Columns not listed in impute or encode must arrive NaN-free.
-If any NaN values remain after preprocessing, Pulsar raises a ValueError naming the offending column(s) and row counts.
-There is no silent row-dropping.
+If NaNs remain after preprocessing, Pulsar raises a ValueError naming the offending columns and row counts.

 preprocessing.encode

-Categorical (string/object) columns must be encoded before they can be passed to the Rust pipeline.
-Only one-hot encoding is supported:
+Categorical columns must be encoded before they can be passed to the Rust pipeline.
+Only one-hot encoding is currently supported.

 preprocessing: